FrostyPillsMan/Python_Project/Countdown_Timers_Quiz_Session/README.md

 2. Follow the on-screen instructions to play the game.

-Enjoy playing the Countdown Timers, Sir!
+Enjoy playing the Countdown Timers⌛, Sir!